Written By:

 The Braun PureMix Power Blender is a countertop blender, and it does have a few good elements.
 When it works, it does work well enough to not be a problem/bottleneck in the kitchen.
 The programmed automatic modes also work very well for beginners.
 And if you like retro styling, the Smeg BLF01 may be perfect for you.

 It is a powerful blender and sports a 1000 Watt countertop base.
 But the problem is, a lot of blenders come with even more powerful motors at much lower prices.
-For example, the cheaper Ninja Foodi Blender has a 1400 Watt motor inside.
+For example, the cheaper Ninja Foodi Blender has a 1400 Watt motor inside, much like you will find in our Oster Versa blender review.
 And if you want a more powerful blender for commercial purposes, read our Blendtec Professional 800 review.

 There are only three speeds that you get to choose from.
 And thankfully, it at least has three automated programs, which consist of Smoothie, Ice Crush, and Chop.
 There’s also a Pulse button on the control panel for controlling the pulse speeds.
 If you like having more options, the Instant Ace Blender would be a much better and cheaper alternative.